justcallmeahann/ahann/README.md

 - 🔭 I’m currently working as **Backend Developer @ SuperLab**
 - 🌱 I’m currently learning **Blockchain**
 - 👯 I’m looking to collaborate on open source/commercial projects
-- 🤔 I’m looking for help with digital marketing to drive traffic to my blog
 - 💬 Ask me about **Web Development**
 - 📫 How to reach me:
   **[Instagram](https://instagram.com/ahann.dev)**